graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 This schema contains:

 * A custom scalar definition: Date.
-    * This allows to define new type to define objet's field.
-We'll have to provide it's implementation to read and write Date fields.
+    * This GraphQL capability allows to define new type for object field.
+Once defined in the GraphQL schema, its implementation must be provided, to read and write when sending or receiving data.
-* A schema object.
-This declaration is optional.
-It allows to define query/mutation/subscription specific names.
-This schema declares:
+* This schema declares:
-    * Query as a query.
-    * Mutation as a mutation
-    * Subscription as a subscription
-    * These types are declared below, as any regular object.
-Their definition is that of standard Object, but their meaning is very different.
-These fields are respectively the queries, mutations and subscriptions that you can execute, as a client GraphQL schema that connects to a GraphQL server that implements this schema.
+    * A `Query`, to read data on the server
+    * A `Mutation`, to change data on the server
+    * A `Subscription`, which allows to receive flows of data from the server
 * Four regular GraphQL objects: Member, Board, Topic, Post
-    * These are the objects defined in the Object model that can queried (with queries or subscriptions), or inserted/updated (with mutations)
+    * These are the objects that contains the data
 * One enumeration: MemberType
     * Enumeration are a kind of scalar, that allows only a defined list of values.
-MemberType is one of ADMIN, MODERATOR or STANDARD.
+A MemberType may only be one of ADMIN, MODERATOR or STANDARD.
 * Three input types: TopicPostInput, TopicInput and PostInput
-    * These are objects that are not in the Object model.
-They may not be returned by queries, mutations or subscriptions.
-As their name means, they can only be used as field parameters.
-And regular objects maynot be use as field parameters.
+    * These are objects that can only be used as field parameters, whereas regular objects may not be use as field parameters.

 This schema is stored in the _/src/main/resources/_ project folder for convenience.

 It could be also be used in another folder, like _/src/main/graphql/_.
-In this case, the schema is not stored in the packaged jar (which is Ok), and you have to use the plugin _schemaFileFolder_ parameter, to indicate where to find this schema.
+In this case, the schema is not stored in the packaged jar (which is fine), and you have to use the plugin _schemaFileFolder_ parameter, to indicate where the plugin can find this schema.

 ## The Maven pom.xml and Gradle build.gradle files